Saitama International Bonsai Academy

 Please apply no later than 2 months prior to the desired date of the class as materials must be arranged.

-Other: Cancellations must be made no later than 1 month in advance.
+Please Note: Cancellations must be made no later than 1 month in advance.

 Kyuka-en